suhlig/rustomato/README.md

 $ rustomato pomodoro start && say "Pomodoro is over" || say "Pomodoro cancelled"
 ```

+# Release

+There is a Concourse pipeline in `ci`.
+It releases every tag.
+Note that this needs `git push --follow-tags`.

 # Development

 * Install and update rust with `rustup`